UnicodeTreason/AdventOfCode/README.md

 - Perform automated testing using provided test data by examples
 - Output Part 1
-- Output Part 2 when toggle is True
+- Output Part 2 when magic toggle is True

 ## Usage